In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

 Yahushua’s virgin birth, and many other events of His life, are indeed a great mystery:

-We are told in the above verse, that it was God Himself (meaning the God of the Bible, Yahuwah Elohim), who was manifested in the flesh, and revealed to the world!
+In the above verse, the apostle is speaking of the man, Yahushua [Jesus], who was God Himself — the God of the Bible, Yahuwah Elohim — who was manifested in the flesh, and revealed to the world!

 The Word Made Flesh

-Then in the above passages, we are told that the Word of the LORD was God Himself, who was made flesh, and lived among the Disciples; and that the Disciples had seen and touched this “Word” for themselves!
+Then in the above passages, we are told that the Word of the LORD was God Himself — He, who was made flesh, and lived among the Disciples; He whom the Disciples had seen and touched for themselves — this was the Living, breathing “Word” made flesh!

 The Word of the LORD became a human being, and was named Yahushua [Jesus].
-The great significance of this fact is seen in a number of New Testament verses, including the following passage:
+The great significance of this fact is seen in a number of New Testament verses, including the following meaningful verse, when Yahushua said:

-This truth, that the Word of the LORD was made flesh and dwelt among us, is such an important part of Messiah’s identity, that we discuss this particular aspect in a separate article.
-This is indeed another of our heavenly Father’s great mysteries that many in today’s religious world have not yet seen!
+The Word of the LORD was made flesh and dwelt among us is such an important part of Messiah’s identity that we discuss this particular aspect of His identity in a separate article.
+‘The Word Was Made Flesh‘ is indeed another of our heavenly Father’s great mysteries that many in today’s religious world have not yet seen!

 Let’s look further.